Eynesbury - Exford

 Eynesbury - Exford's population is younger than the national pattern

-At 36 years, Eynesbury-Exford's median age is nearly matching Greater Melbourne's average of 37 years, which is modestly under the Australian median of 38 years.
-Relative to Greater Melbourne, Eynesbury-Exford has a higher concentration of residents aged 5-14 (18.3%) but fewer residents aged 25-34 (8.6%).
+At 36 years, Eynesbury - Exford's median age is nearly matching the Greater Melbourne average of 37, which is modestly under the Australian median of 38.
+Relative to Greater Melbourne, Eynesbury - Exford has a higher concentration of residents aged 5-14 at 18.3%, but fewer residents aged 25-34 at 8.6%.
 This concentration of residents aged 5-14 is well above the national average of 12.2%.
-Between the censuses of 2021 and 2026, the population aged 15 to 24 grew from 9.2% to 13.0%, while the population aged 45 to 54 increased from 14.7% to 15.8%.
-Conversely, the population aged 25 to 34 declined from 11.2% to 8.6%, and the population aged 5 to 14 dropped from 19.7% to 18.3%.
-Demographic modeling suggests that Eynesbury-Exford's age profile will evolve significantly by 2041.
-The cohort aged 55 to 64 shows the strongest projected growth, with an increase of 68%, adding 263 residents to reach a total of 648.
-In contrast, both cohorts aged 0 to 4 and 35 to 44 are expected to see reduced numbers.
+Between the 2021 Census and the present, the population aged 15 to 24 has grown from 9.2% to 13.0%, while the population aged 45 to 54 increased from 14.7% to 15.8%.
+Conversely, the population aged 25 to 34 has declined from 11.2% to 8.6%, and the population aged 5 to 14 has dropped from 19.7% to 18.3%.
+Demographic modeling suggests that Eynesbury - Exford's age profile will evolve significantly by 2041, with the strongest projected growth in the 55 to 64 cohort at 64%, adding 252 residents to reach 648.
+In contrast, both the 0 to 4 and 35 to 44 age groups are expected to see reduced numbers.

 Frequently Asked Questions - Age